Ground turkey (Recipe: Greektown turkey meatballs)

 Without the skin, turkey is naturally low in fat, and a good source of folic acid, vitamins B, B1,B6, zinc and potassium.
 Its neutral flavor accepts all variations of seasoning, from Mexican to Italian to spicy Asian.

-I substitute ground turkey in Asian recipes that call for pork -- favorites like ma po tofu and Szechuan green beans -- and I love to try different incarnations of recipes that might also work well with beef, like turkey meatballs, meatloaf and burgers.
-How about these Asian lettuce cups, or turkey chili, or maple apple breakfast sausage?
+I substitute ground turkey in Asian recipes that call for pork, and I love to try different incarnations of recipes that might also work well with beef.

 In the supermarket, look for ground white meat turkey (extremely lean, sometimes 99 percent fat free, or the 93 percent fat free I prefer) or ground dark meat, which has a bit more fat and flavor.
 Store ground poultry in the freezer for up to three months.